flmorse/Youtube-Downloader-Bot/README.md

-# Youtube-Downloader-Bot
+# Youtube Downloader Bot

-A telegram bot for download video from youtube
+A bot for download video from youtube.

+Bot is writen by python telegram bot (ptb).